 It was fun to walk through this section as well as some of the areas were very narrow, and it was like a slot canyon.

-There was even a small mud arch to see here, but I wouldn’t guess that it would be there much longer with how small it was getting.
+There was even a small mud arch to see here, but I doubt it will be there much longer with how small it was getting.

 After exploring for about an hour, we made our way back out of the canyon and cave and started the long drive back to the road.
 This is an out of the way spot that requires a real adventure just to get to, but if you are careful, it can be a fun place to explore.
 Let me know what you think in the comments.